 - Clean and related lifts: 87.5-105 lbs

-This method allows athletes to spend a significant amount of time on developing movement efficiency of the specific patterns about which we are concerned.
-While many athletes will snicker at the notion of never going heavier than 50% of their body weight, this is the exact method that I first used when training as a novice lifter.
-This is also the method that I use to load lifts for most novice lifters in my care.
-Every session is started with 30-50 reps with only a bar and the entire workout is completed with 50% or less of the athlete’s body weight.
+This method allows athletes to spend a significant amount of time developing movement efficiency for the specific patterns we are concerned about.
+While many athletes will snicker at never going heavier than 50% of their body weight, this is the exact method I first used when training as a novice lifter.
+I also use this method to load lifts for most novice lifters in my care.
+The athlete starts every session with 30-50 reps with only a bar and completes the entire workout with 50% or less of their body weight.

-At the age of 15, in my first Olympic lifting experience I came in with an ugly PR of 165 lbs and began using the bodyweight method for the first 6 weeks of training.
-When the reins were taken off of me after 6 weeks of the bodyweight method, I PR’ed with a 185 lbs max; 6 weeks later still, I set a new personal record again with a 250 lbs max.
+At the age of 15, in my first Olympic lifting experience.
+I came in with an ugly PR of 165 lbs and began using the bodyweight method for the first six weeks of training.
+When the reins were taken off of me after six weeks of the bodyweight method.
+I PR’ed with a 185 lbs max; 6 weeks later still.
+And I set a new personal record again with a 250 lbs max.

 Using this method established my movement patterns at a high level of efficiency.
 This means that I had established some seriously good habits.
 And didn’t have to go through growing pains later in my training.

-To be clear, you can get seriously strong using this method as well.
-I added 70 lbs to my max power clean without loading heavily for 6 weeks.
+To be clear, you can get seriously strong using this method.
+I added 70 lbs to my max power clean without loading heavily for six weeks.
 I have never again added 70 lbs to my power clean 1RM in 12 weeks.
 Pretty good for only basing my weights used off of my lean body weight.

 The Olympic lifts require great strength.
 That much is clear.
-Certainly, no one could argue against that – watch any of the best lifters in the world and it will be very apparent that these athletes are STRONG!
+Certainly, no one could argue against that – watch any of the best lifters in the world, and it will be apparent that these athletes are STRONG!

 It also becomes clear that these athletes possess great mobility; I don’t think that you would see anything less than a score of 3 from all of them in the FMS deep squat test.